 To manage these values effectively we need to balance the protection of our biodiversity values with the operational aspects of wildlife management.
-We are currently working in partnership with the University of Tasmania to understand more about the echidnas that roam the Airport land.
+We work with external organisations to better understand fauna attraction to surrounding areas so that we can incorporate this knowledge into our wildlife hazard management approach.

 We are committed to minimising impacts to regional air quality as a result of airport activities and to strive for continual improvement.
 We do this through a range of applications that include the reduction and use of ozone depleting substances, using clean energy sources and ensuring major projects consider the potential for air quality issues during both construction and operational phases.

 Many activities on airport land have the potential to impact on land, surface water and groundwater.
 We manage these activities to minimise these impacts through site assessments and routine monitoring of surface and groundwater.